Heavy Fighting! The Space Marines!

 Production note: in the various production materials published over the years, the name of this fighter is given as “Desbateta.”
-While some enjoy converting this to “Death Potato” (Or “Death Verteter” according to Yamato Fact File), it’s much more likely that this was a misspelling of “Devastator.”
+While some enjoy converting this to “Death Potato” (Or “Death Verteter” according to Yamato Fact File).
+Nobuyoshi Habara, the director of Yamato 2202 asserts that this is a portmanteau of “death” and “devastator” pronounced “Deathvastator.”
 And speaking of odd names, Naska was finally given a first name in a 2010 issue of Yamato Fact File.
 Ready for it?
 “Cosmodart.”
 OK, moving on…

 The Star Force, having finally escaped from the Earth Defense Forces, is now free to investigate the mysterious message from space.
 But when they receive a distress call from the Brumus Space Marine base, they decide they can’t ignore it despite their rogue status.

 If you look very closely at the initial shot of the Argo‘s bridge, you’ll notice an animation error.
 The shot is the often-seen overview from above the captain’s podium, but the cel of the characters is misplaced on the background, leaving heads and bodies floating several feet above their consoles.